TeeTohr/Bouncing-Pixels---Streamer-Toolkit-by-TeeTohr/Readme.txt

-## Using Custom Images
+## Using Custom Images / Corner Effects

-1. Place your images in the /images folder
+1. Place your images in the /images and/or /corner_effects folder
 2. Name them as: custom.png, custom.jpg, custom.gif, custom.webp, or custom.svg
-3. Select them from the Image dropdown in the Settings tab
+3. Select them from the Image/Corner Effects dropdown in the Settings tab
 4. Supported formats: PNG, JPG, GIF (animated), WebP (animated), SVG

-## Controls

-### Controls Tab:
-- Pause/Start: Toggle animation
-- Reset: Reset position and randomize direction
-- Hide/Show: Toggle visibility
-- Speed: Adjust movement speed
-- Scale: Change image size in pixels

-### Settings Tab:
-- Color Change Filter: Choose how colors change on bounce
-  - Hue colors: Shifts through color spectrum
-  - Simple color: Applies tinted overlays
-  - Grey level: Varies brightness in grayscale
-  - Solid color: Uses 15 preset colors (primaries, secondaries, etc.)
-  - No change: Disables color effects
-- Color Intensity: Controls saturation
-- Number of logos: How many of the same images to display
-- Image: Select which image to display
-- Image Scaling: Choose an upscaling algorithm, useful to avoid blurring pixel art for example